Last Updated 9/5/2023

 On June 2, 2021, the Working Group chair presented a memorandum from the Working Group recommending that the Government Relations (EX) Leadership Council membership issue letters in support of, and advocate for, the passage of the Secure and Fair Enforcement (SAFE) Banking Act and Clarifying Law Around Insurance of Marijuana (CLAIM) Act.
 The proposed bills would expand insurance coverage options for businesses and remove federal barriers for insurers to conduct business with cannabis-related businesses that are legal in their respective states.

-Currently, the Working Group is editing a draft, Understanding the Market for Cannabis Insurance 2.0, which is an update to the 2019 white paper, Understanding the Market for Cannabis Insurance.
+The Working Group recently revised and edited a new draft of the 2019 white paper, Understanding the Market for Cannabis Insurance: 2023 Update.
 Topics for inclusion include recent federal legislative actions, current information on cannabis regulation and licensing, and updated cannabis insurance needs and what policies are currently available for businesses.
-Emerging issues in the cannabis space, such as minor cannabinoids and on-site consumption lounges, will also be addressed in the paper.
-The group aims for final adoption of the paper by the 2023 Summer National Meeting.
+Emerging issues in the cannabis space, such as minor cannabinoids and on-site consumption lounges, are also addressed in the paper.
+The group earned final adoption of the paper during the 2023 Summer National Meeting.

 The Schedule 1 Status of Marijuana (Congressional Research Services, Updated Oct.
 7, 2022)